brettwooldridge/HikariCP/README.md

 This property controls the minimum number of *idle connections* that HikariCP tries to maintain in the pool.
 If the idle connections dip below this value, HikariCP will make a best effort to add additional connections quickly and efficiently.
-However, for maximum performance and responsiveness to spike demands, we recommend *not* setting this value and instead alloing HikariCP to act as a *fixed size* connection pool.  *Default: same as maximumPoolSize*
+However, for maximum performance and responsiveness to spike demands, we recommend *not* setting this value and instead allowing HikariCP to act as a *fixed size* connection pool.  *Default: same as maximumPoolSize*

 :abc:``password``<br/>